 Imagine you’re standing on a high precipice way above the clouds and mist, gazing out at the world around you with no one else in sight.
 In that moment, would you consider yourself lonely?

-Another artist whose work routinely comes up when discussing loneliness in art is Edward Hopper.
-Hopper’s approach clashes with Friedrich’s by showcasing subjects who are deeply disconnected from their surroundings, even when surrounded by other people.
+Another artist whose work routinely comes up when discussing loneliness is Edward Hopper.
+Hopper’s approach clashes with Friedrich’s by showcasing disconnected subjects surrounded by other people.

 Take time to recalibrate